ipme/uptime-status/README_EN.md

 ## API Proxy

 Due to browser CORS restrictions, direct UptimeRobot API calls will fail.
-You need a proxy.
+You need to configure an API proxy.

-> **Note**: If deployed on EdgeOne Pages, edge functions are automatically configured.
-Just set environment variable `VITE_API_PROXY_URL=/api/uptimerobot/v2/getMonitors` to use edge acceleration, no need to manually configure the following proxies.

 ### Nginx Proxy